RobotFingerPrint: Unified Gripper Coordinate Space for Multi-Gripper Grasp Synthesis and Transfer

 @inproceedings{khargonkar2024robotfingerprint,

-title={RobotFingerPrint: Unified Gripper Coordinate Space for Multi-Gripper Grasp Synthesis},
+title={RobotFingerPrint: Unified Gripper Coordinate Space for Multi-Gripper Grasp Synthesis and Transfer},

 author={Khargonkar, Ninad and Casas, Luis Felipe and and Prabhakaran, Balakrishnan and Xiang, Yu},